d2l-ai/d2l-en/chapter_introduction/index.md

 the form of the target.
 Say that you are in the market for a new home.
-You might want to estimate the fair market value of a house, given some features like above.
+You might want to estimate the fair market value of a house, given some features such as above.
 The data here might consist of historical home listings and the labels might be the observed sales prices.
 When labels take on arbitrary numerical values